 Butterfly Ranger Program

-More details will be forthcoming in the days and weeks ahead, but if you would like to assist in establishing such gardens as a volunteer gardener and/or as a host of a patch on your property, please contact me at wilsonjohns@rogers.com.
+If you would like to assist in establishing such gardens as a volunteer gardener and/or as a host of a patch on your property, please contact us at nepeangardeners@gmail.com

 The pollinator patches have no minimum size, but they must include a minimum of 50% native plants such as the ones listed in this link.
 In reviewing the list, you may discover you already have such a patch!